 How is PRF growth factor made?

 For preparation of PRF, only centrifuged blood without any addition of anticoagulant and bovine thrombin required.
 Blood sample taken without anticoagulant in 10-mL tubes in a glass or glass-coated plastic tube and immediately centrifuged at 3000 rpm for 10 minutes.
-The resultant product consists of the following three layers.
-Above all top-most layer consisting of an acellular plasma, PRF clot in the middle, and a red corpuscle base at the bottom.
+In addition, the resultant product consists of the following three layers.
+Above all, top-most layer consisting of an acellular plasma, PRF clot in the middle, and a red corpuscle base at the bottom.
 Therefore, compression between two sterile gauzes or in a specific PRF tool, enables the clot to be transformed into a membrane.

 What are the uses of PRF in dentistry?

 Platelet-rich plasma (PRP) is a new approach to tissue regeneration and promotes healing in many dental and oral surgery procedures, especially in ageing patients.
 It used for prp tooth extraction, prp dental implants, prp bone grafts and more.
 Patients’ plasma contains growth factors that influence wound healing, thereby playing an important role in tissue repairing mechanisms.
 Similarly, PRF used in cases of periodontal regeneration, sinus lift, gingival recession, perio-endo lesions.

 Platelet-rich fibrin (PRF) derived from the concentration of the patient’s blood platelets.
 A simplified chairside procedure results in the production of a fibrin membrane that can stimulate the release of many important growth factors involved during wound healing processes that take place after surgery.
 PRF is useful in post extraction sockets and can be used in Sinus Lifts.
 On the other hand PRP can be used in facial rejuvenation and also be used in case of Implantology.

 Advantages of using PRF in dentistry:

 - Firstly, there is a simplified preparation and efficient technique just before any dental treatment

 - Secondly, it accelerates the healing rate of the grafted bone

 - Thirdly, it is available through autologous blood sample which can be done at clinic itself

 - Minimal blood manipulation required